-- C1 Satellite dishes, solar heating devices, aerials and similar devices are not to be located on any part of a roof that is visible from the street, the public domain or elevated locations within the area. - C2 Depending on their design, size and visual impact, satellite dishes, solar heating pevices, aerials and similar devices may be positioned at the rear of buildings, subject to to inscape considerations. - C3 Television aerials are to be located within the roof area where practicable.
-If this option is not suitable for reasons such as lack of space, storage or habitation, the aerial to be located on a secondary rear roof rather than attached to the main chimney. - The design and location of site facilities such as mail boxes and laundry facilities are to be integrated physically and visually with other built elements such as fences, walls, buildings and car parking facilities and to reflect the character of the streetscape. - C5 Clothes drying facilities are to be located in a secure, open (preferably sunny and breezy) place away from public spaces and screened from public view.
+- C1 Satellite dishes, solar heating devices, aerials and similar devices are not to be located on any part of a roof that is visible from the street, the public domain or elevated locations within the area. - Depending on their design, size and visual impact, satellite dishes, solar heating devices C2 aerials and similar devices may be positioned at the rear of buildings, subject to townscape - C3 Television aerials are to be located within the roof area where practicable.
+If this option is not suitable for reasons such as lack of space, storage or habitation, the aerial to be located on a secondary rear roof rather than attached to the main chimney. - C4 The design and location of site facilities such as mail boxes and laundry facilities are to be integrated physically and visually with other built elements such as fences, walls, buildings and car parking facilities and to reflect the character of the streetscape. - A dina creened from the company of t C5 Clothes drying facilities are to be located in a secure, open (preferably sunny and breezy) place away from public spaces and screened from public view.